khofstadter/bcmi.khofstadter.com/_drafts/2019-02-06-jeff-strong.md

 - higher, we need to add more variations;
 - same temp, same rhythm with some accents is already more complex;
 - think about [polymetre](https://www.youtube.com/watch?v=spTQa6q4nxU) (polymetre vs polyrhythm (https://music.stackexchange.com/questions/10488/polymeter-vs-polyrhythm)?)
+- unpredictable patterns help focus, it helps the brain to be engaged (week 6 - focus rhythm study);

 3) ambient sounds
 - why are there ambient sounds? does drumming overstimulate? https://www.youtube.com/watch?v=B6hu6oXaau8  It tones down the intensitity of the drumming.